redhat-cap-exchange/dev_competition/README.md

 * Allow developers to be involved in state of the art technologies
 * Build awareness for the Red Hat portfolio across Capgemini

-The [ideas page](https://github.com/redhatgsiexchange/dev_competition/blob/master/IDEAS.md) gives you an overview of suggest topics you could work on.
+The [ideas page](https://github.com/redhatgsiexchange/dev_competition/blob/master/IDEAS.md) gives you an overview of topics you could work on.

 ### How does it work?